BessieChen/Academic-Project-on-the-Impact-of-Earning-Report-based-on-object-oriented-programming-in-Cpp/README.md

 ### Conclusion
-Stocks beating EPS estimates have a better CAAR after EPS was released.
+1.Stocks beating EPS estimates have a better CAAR after EPS was released.

-Stocks meeting EPS estimates have a gentle CAAR drop after EPS was released Stocks missing EPS estimates have a dramatic CAAR drop after EPS was released Earning report has a significant impact on stock price
+2.Stocks meeting EPS estimates have a gentle CAAR drop after EPS was released

+3.Stocks missing EPS estimates have a dramatic CAAR drop after EPS was released

+4.Earning report has a significant impact on stock price

 ![1](https://user-images.githubusercontent.com/33269462/44006834-d5ab9a76-9e58-11e8-9647-f4e4fd5fc638.png)